-HyCoSy is a nick-name for hystero-salpingo contrast sonography.
-It is a technique we use to check if your Fallopian tubes are patent.
+HyCoSy is a short name for hystero-salpingo contrast sonography.
+It is a technique we use to check if your Fallopian tubes are blocked or not.
 Some people call it a "tubal patency test."

 About 30% of cases of infertility are due to the woman's tubes being blocked.
 This can occur from previous pelvic infections, previous ectopic pregnancy or previous surgery.
 Tubal blockage prevents the egg from meeting the sperm, so conception cannot take place.
 If your doctor wants to test whether or not your tubes are working, there are several different choices of tests available.